domRiddle/ASF/V3-Migration.md

 Windows services are not supported in .NET Core and it doesn't look like they're coming anytime soon.
 While I like the fact that ASF could be installed as a service on Windows, it was never the primary objective of ASF and was added in **[#268](https://github.com/JustArchi/ArchiSteamFarm/pull/268)** by one of the interested developers.

 Sadly it's no longer available and it's the only ASF V3 change that has no real workaround, as this feature is simply not available.
 If it ever comes back, for sure it'll be implemented, but for now I suggest to use ASF as usual, many services-based things such as auto-start or auto-restart can be easily enabled without ASF-Service in the first place.
 I know that it's more troublesome, but sadly I don't have a good solution for those few folks that actually made use of it 🙁.

 ---

+### `ProtectedDataForCurrentUser` is available only on Windows

+If you previously used `ProtectedDataForCurrentUser` `PasswordFormat` on Mono, then sadly you must "downgrade" yourself, for example to `AES`.
+This feature is available only on Windows OS for now, and you'll get a `PlatformNotSupportedException` if you try to use it on Linux or OS X.

+It's unknown for now whether this feature will come to Linux or OS X in the future, but very likely **[it will happen](https://github.com/NuGet/Home/issues/1851)** sooner or later.
+For now, just stick with `AES`.

+---